 Rangifer tarandus caribou

-Unique in the world, woodland caribou (called mountain caribou in Canada) live wholly in the lush Inland Temperate Rainforest, which extends down into eastern Washington and Idaho, with an estimated 1,900 animals in scattered herds that extend well north into British Columbia.
-Some 30 to 40 mountain caribou in the south Selkirks herd cross down into the US.
+Unique in the world, woodland caribou (called mountain caribou in Canada) live wholly in the lush Inland Temperate Rainforest, which extends down into eastern Washington and Idaho, with an estimated 1,900 animals in scattered herds to the north in Canada.

 What we are doing

 As part of the Mountain Caribou Project, Conservation Northwest works closely with conservation groups in Canada to protect woodland caribou and their unique forested habitat.
 Protection from snowmobiles in the Selkirks and an important new recovery plan agreement between the Canadian government and conservation groups for herds north of the border promise hope for a future for these animals.
 The recovery plan agreement in Canada is currently in the process of being legislated.